dymmond/sayer/docs/features/context-injection.md

 | **`State` subclasses** | Global singletons (e.g., config, feature flags, session)           | App config, feature toggles                  |
 | **Custom classes**     | Any user-defined class via `ctx.ensure_object(SomeClass)`          | Env loaders, database sessions, HTTP clients |

-Sayer detects these by inspecting your function’s annotations.
+Sayer detects these by inspecting your function's annotations.
 Any parameter whose type matches one of the above will be injected automatically.

 ---

 ## 3. How It Works

-Internally, Sayer’s `click_command_wrapper` does:
+Internally, Sayer's `click_command_wrapper` does:

-1. Inspect your command function’s signature (`inspect.signature`).
+1. Inspect your command function's signature (`inspect.signature`).
 2. For each parameter:

    * If annotation is `click.Context`, pass the `ctx` object.